haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-03-the_data_challenges_and_how_we_solved_them.md

 ## Validity in Relationships

 Testcase:
-The relationship between ORDER (Bestellung) and POSITION (Position) cannot change.
+The relationship between order (Bestellung) and position (Position) cannot change.
 The key situation makes every change a deletion and a new creation.
 All other relationships can change.
-The test cases are all implemented on the foreign key in CUSTOMER (Kunde) to ASSOCIATION PARTNER (VereinsPartner).
+The test cases are all implemented on the foreign key in customer (Kunde) to associationpartner (VereinsPartner).
 The following situations occur here:
 - the foreign key is optional and therefore also NULL
-- the foreign key changes between ASSOCIATION PARTNERs
+- the foreign key changes between associationpartners
 - the foreign key changes from „valid“ to „invalid“ - and in some cases then even back to „valid“ again

 How we solved it: